mikiex/NokiaWebGL/README.md

-IMPORTANT NOTE: Nokia Maps now longer exists, so this project no longer works.
+IMPORTANT NOTE: Nokia Maps no longer exists, so this project is obsolete.

 Nokia 3D WebGL Maps
 ===================